 We're committed to providing the latest technological innovation to Kubernetes users with one new release every quarter.
 Let’s a take a closer look at the key enhancements in Kubernetes 1.9.

 Workloads APIs move to GAThe core Workloads APIs (DaemonSet, Deployment, ReplicaSet and StatefulSet), which let you run stateful and stateless workloads in Kubernetes, move to general availability (GA) in this release, delivering production-grade quality, support and long-term backwards compatibility.

 Hardware accelerator enhancementsGoogle Cloud Platform (GCP) provides a great environment for running machine learning and data analytics workloads in containers.
 With this release, we’ve improved support for hardware accelerators such as NVIDIA Tesla P100 and K80 GPUs.
 Compute-intensive workloads will benefit greatly from cost-effective and high performance GPUs for many use cases ranging from genomics and computational finance to recommendation systems and simulations.

 Local storage enhancements for stateful applicationsImprovements to the Kubernetes scheduler in this release make it easier to use local storage in Kubernetes.
 The local persistent storage feature (alpha) enables easy access to local SSD on GCP through Kubernetes’ standard PVC (Persistent Volume Claim) interface in a simple and portable way.
 This allows you to take an existing Helm Chart, or StatefulSet spec using remote PVCs, and easily switch to local storage by just changing the StorageClass name.
 Local SSD offers superior performance including high input/output operations per second (IOPS), low latency, and is ideal for high performance workloads, distributed databases, distributed file systems and other stateful workloads.

 Storage interoperability through CSIThis Kubernetes release introduces an alpha implementation of Container Storage Interface (CSI).
 We've been working with the Kubernetes community to provide a single and consistent interface for different storage providers.
 CSI makes it easy to add different storage volume plugins in Kubernetes without requiring changes to the core codebase.
 CSI underscores our commitment to being open, flexible and collaborative while providing maximum value—and options—to our users.

-Next week, Kubernetes 1.9 will start rolling out to alpha clusters as an option for all Kubernetes Engine customers, but if you want to be among the first to access it on your production clusters, join our early access program today.
+Try it now!Next week, Kubernetes 1.9 will start rolling out to alpha clusters as an option for all Kubernetes Engine customers, but if you want to be among the first to access it on your production clusters, join our early access program today.